scie1006-2023/comp/workshop3.md

         # wait for 60 seconds
         time.sleep(60)
    ```
-2. To play speech outpout, we need to import the `pyttsx3` libaray.
+2. To play speech output, we need to import the `pyttsx3` library.
+Let's import the library at the top of the program.

    ```python
    import pyttsx3
    ```
 3. Then, use the following program code to produce speech.
+Please add the following code **before** the `while` loop.

    ```python
    engine = pyttsx3.init()